Nevada-Grown Melons: Enhancing production and adoption through novel management techniques

 Recommendations for sustainable agricultural production and future research:

-Preliminary data shows that the use of grafting for Cantaloupe melons in the high desert does not provide a consistent advantage over the ungrafted cultivar.
-Location and year had a strong effect on yield, fruit weight and fruits per plant; even though the 2022 season was overall a year with lower yields for our research and farmers in the area (personal communication).
+The data collected in three years of research show that grafting for Cantaloupe melons in the high desert did not provide a consistent advantage over the ungrafted cultivar.
+Location and year had a strong effect on yield, fruit weight and fruits per plant; even though the impact of year in crop performance was drastic between 2021 and 2022 (yield decrease of ~50% in 2022).
+Similar decreases in yield were observed for cucurbits in other local farms (personal communication).
 Fruit quality (Brix°) was consistently one of the highest in the ungrafted cultivar.
-An observation, which needs further evaluation, is that the pattern of harvest can change based on grafting and rootstock, and this may provide an advantage for local growers who may benefit of a more consistent production of melons during the 4-6 weeks of harvest.
+An observation, which needs further evaluation is that the pattern of harvest over time can change based on grafting and rootstock.
+Number of harvests and peak harvest times may provide an advantage for local growers who may benefit from a more consistent melon production during the 4-6 weeks of harvest.

-We do see potential in the response to reductions in irrigation volume based on soil moisture content.
-We are conducting a second year to validate the 2022 results.
+We do see potential on improving water management based on the melon performance and yields under reduced irrigation volumes, which are estimated from soil moisture content.
+We conducted two years of research trials, and reductions in 30% irrigation (i.e., 70% irrigation treatment of maximum soil water content) maintain yields and increased crop water productivity.
 The use of soil moisture sensors to maintain soil moisture above the maximum soil water depletion level (i.e., >55% of soil water content; FAO paper No 56) and reductions in irrigation volume could result in water savings for growers and increase water use efficiency without reductions in yield.
+Integration of soil moisture data and physiological thresholds of melons under drought stress can support increased water use efficiency in melons and other vegetable crops.

 Education and Outreach